When you need fast, convenient care

 At NMC Health Immediate Care, we offer same-day visits without having to make an appointment.
 Our goal is to offer affordable healthcare and an alternative to ER visits when you’re not faced with an emergency situation.

-These walk-in clinics are open after hours and on the weekends.
+Our walk-in clinic is open after hours and on the weekends.

 If you have a medical emergency, call 911 or visit the NMC Health Medical Center Emergency Department.